-- A school's curriculum enables it to set out its vision for the knowledge, skills and values that its pupils will learn, encompassing the national curriculum within a coherent wider vision for successful learning. - 2.
-Secure subject knowledge helps teachers to motivate pupils and teach effectively. - Ensuring pupils master foundational concepts and knowledge before moving on is likely to build pupils' confidence and help them succeed. - Anticipating common misconceptions within particular subjects is also an important aspect of curricular knowledge; working closely with colleagues to develop an understanding of likely misconceptions is valuable. - 5.
-Explicitly teaching pupils the knowledge and skills they need to succeed within particular subject areas is beneficial. - 6.
-In order for pupils to think critically, they must have a secure understanding of knowledge within the subject area they are being asked to think critically about. - 7.
-In all subject areas, pupils learn new ideas by linking those ideas to existing knowledge, organising this knowledge into increasingly complex mental models (or "schemata"); carefully sequencing teaching to facilitate this process is important. - Pupils are likely to struggle to transfer what has been learnt in one discipline to a new or unfamiliar context. - To access the curriculum, early literacy provides fundamental knowledge; reading comprises two elements: word reading and language comprehension; systematic synthetic phonics is the most effective approach for teaching pupils to decode.
+- A school's curriculum enables it to set out its vision for the knowledge, skills and values that its pupils will learn, encompassing the national curriculum within a coherent wider vision for successful learning. - Secure subject knowledge helps teachers to motivate pupils and teach effectively. - Ensuring pupils master foundational concepts and knowledge before moving on is likely to build pupils' confidence and help them succeed. - Anticipating common misconceptions within particular subjects is also an important aspect of curricular knowledge; working closely with colleagues to develop an understanding of likely misconceptions is valuable. - Explicitly teaching pupils the knowledge and skills they need to succeed within particular subject areas is beneficial. - In order for pupils to think critically, they must have a secure understanding of knowledge within the subject area they are being asked to think critically about. - In all subject areas, pupils learn new ideas by linking those ideas to existing knowledge, organising this knowledge into increasingly complex mental models (or "schemata"); carefully sequencing teaching to facilitate this process is important. - Pupils are likely to struggle to transfer what has been learnt in one discipline to a new or unfamiliar context. - To access the curriculum, early literacy provides fundamental knowledge; reading comprises two elements: word reading and language comprehension; systematic synthetic phonics is the most effective approach for teaching pupils to decode. - Every teacher can improve pupils' literacy, including by explicitly teaching reading, writing and oral language skills specific to individual disciplines.